polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 In this tutorial, you'll modify the local chain specification to create a custom version for a two-node network.
 The same process can be used to add more nodes if you have the necessary keys.

-### Add Validators

-When creating your custom chain specification, you'll need to add validators by modifying two key sections:

-1. Aura Section - controls block production
-    - Add Sr25519 addresses for each validator
-    - Example: `"aura": { "authorities": ["5CfB...", "5CXG..."] }`

-2. Grandpa Section - controls block finalization
-    - Add Ed25519 addresses for each validator
-    - Include a voting weight (typically 1 for equal voting power)
-    - Example: `"grandpa": { "authorities": [["5Cuq...", 1], ["5Dpd...", 1]] }`

-!!!note
-    Always use unique keys for each validator to prevent conflicts in block production.

 ### Steps to Create a Custom Chain Specification

 1. Open a terminal and navigate to the root directory of your compiled node template